 We will not affirm it and of course recommend avoiding certain chemicals, including diacetyl but also acetyl propionyl (2,3-pentanedione) which has the same risks as its famous "chemical rival" without being exposed mediatically.

 Nevertheless, e-cigarette users have no difficulty in drawing a parallel between the beneficial risks potentially incurred with an electronic device and the proven risks with cigarette smoke.

 They know that vaping is in every case less dangerous than smoking.
 And more than knowing it, they feel it.

-Should we write that vape is totally safe?
+Should we write that vaping is totally safe?

 No, except for smokers, ex-smokers and future smokers who find or will find in this device an alternative way not to expose themselves to the thousands of substances contained in cigarette smoke.

 In this logic, we can then say that a vaper exposing himself to diacetyl today will do it 750 times less than a smoker and will still preserve his health.

 Since 2013, the "diacetyl affair" has spread through the media regularly, waving the red flag of fear to dirty the ecigs.